Christie Edwards (2010)

 and Comparative Law

-Use Your Law Degree to Champion Women's Rights
+Use Your Law Degree to Champion Gender Justice

-Defending women's rights requires a commitment to justice, creative approaches to the law, and specialized knowledge of the legal challenges facing women.
+Championing gender justice requires creative approaches to the law and specialized knowledge of the legal challenges facing women and LGBTI persons.
 American University, Washington College of Law offers the only LLM degree in International Legal Studies with a specialization in Gender and International Law.
-This advanced program offers holders of law degrees the opportunity to explore issues that have a deep impact on the lives of women, yet which are often overlooked in law school: women's human rights; reproductive justice; domestic violence; comparative family law; sexual and gender-based crims in armed conflict; sexuality; human trafficking; gender inequality in employment and education; and female workers in a globalized economy.
+Our students explore issues that have a deep impact on the lives of women and LGBTI persons, yet which are often overlooked in law school: women's rights; LGBTI rights; reproductive justice; domestic violence; comparative family law; sexual and gender-based crimes in armed conflict; sexuality; human trafficking; and gender-based discrimination in employment and education.

 Preparing for International Practice

-Women's ministries, non-governmental organizations, development agencies, and interantional bodies hire candidates with strong academic qualifications and excellent writing skills.
-They also look for candidates with resumes that indicate a commitment to women's rights.
-The specialization is designed especially for attorneys who want to use their law degrees to advocate for women's rights or enter policy making positions that affect women's lives.
-We help our students build the specific knowledge and skills required to understand and fight for gender equality.
+Women's ministries, non-governmental organizations, development agencies, and international bodies hire candidates with strong academic qualifications and excellent writing skills.
+They also look for candidates with resumes that indicate a commitment to women's rights and/or LGBTI rights.
+The specialization is designed especially for attorneys who want to use their law degrees to advocate gender justice or enter policy making positions that affect the lives of women and LGBTI persons.
+In addition to rigorous coursework, our students gain experience by externing at organizations such as the World Bank, the Center for Reproductive Justice, the World Health Organization, the Inter-American Commission and CEJIL.

 To obtain the LLM degree, students must successfully complete twenty-four credit hours in international legal studies, twelve of which must be in courses focused on gender and international or comparative law.
 We frequently offer classes that examine international and comparative approaches to women’s rights, such as: